ERC-7562 - Account Abstraction Validation Scope Rules

 2. opsIncluded: a per-entity counter of how many times a unique valid UserOperation referencing this entity appeared in an actual included UserOperation. \ Calculation of this value is based on UserOperationEvents and is only counted for UserOperations that were previously counted as opsSeen by this bundler.

-3. Both values are updated every hour as value = value * 23 // 24 \ Effectively, the value is reduced to 1% after 4 days.
+3. Refresh rate: Both of the above values are updated every hour as value = value * 23 // 24 \ Effectively, the value is reduced to 1% after 4 days.

 Reputation Calculation